FernandoBDAF/YoutubeRAG/LLM/protocols/IMPLEMENTATION_RESUME.md

 3. Check "Subplan Tracking" to see if SUBPLAN already exists for this achievement
 4. If SUBPLAN exists: Check if EXECUTION_TASK exists
 5. If both exist but incomplete: Continue existing EXECUTION_TASK or create new one (new strategy)

+**💡 Finding Relevant EXECUTION_ANALYSIS Documents**:

+Before starting work, check for relevant analyses that might inform your approach:

+1. **By Feature Name**: Look in `documentation/archive/execution-analyses/` for analyses matching your feature
+2. **By Category**: Check category subdirectories (methodology-review, planning-strategy, bug-analysis, etc.)
+3. **By INDEX.md**: Review `documentation/archive/execution-analyses/INDEX.md` for catalog of all analyses
+4. **Search by Topic**: Look for analyses covering similar problems, blockers, or decisions

+**Why This Matters**:
+- Learn from past decisions and avoid repeating mistakes
+- Understand context from previous work on same feature
+- Find solutions to similar problems
+- Discover methodology improvements or patterns

+**Example**: If resuming `PLAN_ENTITY-RESOLUTION-REFACTOR.md`, check for:
+- `EXECUTION_ANALYSIS_ENTITY-RESOLUTION-*.md` files
+- Analyses in `bug-analysis/` category related to entity resolution
+- Methodology reviews that mention entity resolution work

 **Decision Tree**: